What Mortgage Can I Get With My Salary?

 A mortgage on £100K salary = £450,000 £500,000 £50,000

 The above still shows things in a very simplistic way and to get an accurate figure based on your individual circumstances we would strongly suggest that you use an actual mortgage affordability calculator.
-Or better still speak to one of our advisers who will have access to each individual lender’s calculator to ensure you get the most accurate figure possible.
+Or better still speak to one of our advisors who will have access to each individual lender’s calculator to ensure you get the most accurate figure possible.

 Try the calculator below.